 This one is easy to answer: Dragon Quest.
 Back in the days of the Famicom, Dragon Quest seduced the Japanese with its quirky reinvention of the role-playing game.
 By Dragon Quest III, the series was a societal phenomenon.
 Enix famously moved releases to Saturdays, to alleviate public concerns from some Diet legislators.

 Pocket Monsters was obviously going in the same direction in Japan.
-Everybody and their mother knew about the game, and anything related to the franchise was a guaranteed revenue windfall.
+Everybody and their mother knew about the game and anything related to the franchise was a guaranteed smash hit.
 But there was one major flaw with Dragon Quest: no one cared about it outside of Japan.
-It had its fans, but Nintendo was directly stung by its poor North American reception.
-They published the localization in North America and had such a sale dud that they had to give copies with Nintendo Power subscriptions to get rid of their unsold copies.
+It had its fans but Nintendo was directly stung by its poor North American reception.
+They published the localization in North America and had such a sale dud that they had to give the cartridges with Nintendo Power subscriptions to get rid of their unsold copies.

 They had to try releasing it outside Japan, it would be ridiculous not to, but they wanted to take their time to get it right.
-They considered redesigning the creatures, but ultimately abandoned the idea.
-Time was ticking, and on top of that the industry had started to change since the release of Dragon Warrior.
+They considered redesigning the creatures to increase their western appeal but ultimately abandoned the idea.
+Time was ticking and on top of that the industry had started to change since the release of Dragon Warrior.
 We were now under the auspices of an entertainment model.
-In effect, the marketing challenge for game publishers had shifted from getting a consumer to buy your game to getting a retailer to stock your game in the first place.
+In effect, the marketing challenge for game publishers had shifted.
+Before, you had to get a consumer to buy your game.
+Now, you had to get a retailer to stock your game in the first place.